gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/03_merging.md

    print(f"The time is {datetime.now().strftime('%H:%M:%S')}")
    >>>>>>> feature-return-time
    ```
-2. Here is another example of a merge conflict.
-How would you handle it?
+3. Here is another example of a merge conflict.
+Resolve it and explain your reasoning.
    ```javascript
    <<<<<<< HEAD
    function calculateTotal(price, tax) {